 What is GPS?

 A Global Positioning System or GPS is a navigational satellite system that helps users find the location (coordinates) and speed of a person or vehicle with accuracy and real-time data transmission.
-GPS was first developed by the U.S Department of Defense to provide soldiers with the navigational help they needed during training, wars or conflict.
+GPS was first developed by the U.S. Department of Defense to provide soldiers with the navigational help they needed during training, wars, or conflict.

 GPS is designed to withstand harsh and extreme weather conditions.
-The most common use of GPS trackers and devices today during adverse weather conditions.
+The most common use of GPS trackers and devices today is during adverse weather conditions.

 How does a GPS work?